Skip to content

 Breast cancer is the most common type of cancer in the UK.
 Breast cancer occurs when abnormal cells in your breast grow and divide in an uncontrolled way.
 It can affect your breast tissue, nipples and lymph nodes.
 Breast cancer is most common in women over the age of 50, but can affect women of any age.
 Men can also get breast cancer, but this is much less common.

-For further information about signs, symptoms, diagnosis, treatment and more please visit Breast Cancer Care.
+For further information about signs, symptoms, diagnosis, treatment and more please visit Breast Cancer Now.

 Macmillan Cancer Support and Cancer Research UK also provide information and support for people living with and beyond breast cancer.